 2Cliff-edge effect is where a small change in a parameter leads to a disproportionate increase in consequences.
-[74].
+[75].

-- Characterization, screening and treatment of full spectrum of hazards; - treatment of correlated hazards (e.g. earthquake-induced tsunamis and fires); - treatment of multiple shocks (and associated component fragilities) and periods of elevated hazard; - treatment of multiple damage mechanisms (e.g. a tsunami analysis should consider, in addition to inundation, such things as dynamic loads from water and debris, clogging from debris, water level drawdown effects, and soil erosion).
+- treatment of multiple shocks (and associated component fragilities) and periods of elevated hazard; - treatment of multiple damage mechanisms (e.g. a tsunami analysis should consider, in addition to inundation, such things as dynamic loads from water and debris, clogging from debris, water level drawdown effects, and soil erosion).